What's New in CDH 5.11.x

 HIVE-15546 : Parallel input path listing

 Support for Microsoft Azure Data Lake Store (ADLS) as a secondary filesystem for Hive on MapReduce2 (YARN).
-You can use Hive on MapReduce2 to read and write data stored on ADLS.
-Hive-on-Spark is not currently supported to use ADLS data with CDH.
+You can use Hive on MapReduce2 or Hive-on-Spark to read and write data stored on ADLS.

 AWS cloud clusters can now share a single persistent instance of Amazon Relational Database Service (RDS) as the Hive metastore backend database, enabling persistent sharing of metadata beyond a cluster's life cycle.